-

 - Augustus

-Longe born c.
-1800 in the Sachsen region of Germany came to the
+Joseph T. Longe born c.
+1800 in the Sachsen region of Germany

-States in 1836 with his wife Ester and family of 3 children:
+the United States in 1836 with his wife Ester and family of 3

 - Edward